edwinchoate/visual-studio-essential-training-4311175/notes.md

 _CodeLens_ - the feature that displays "X references", etc. inline in your code.
 You can turn this off.

+You can Import/Export all of your VS settings

+* Tools > Import and Export Settings...
+    * Import selected environment settings
+    * Export selected environment settings
+    * Reset all settings
+    * `.vssettings` file

+`F9` adds a breakpoint to the current line (where the cursor is)

+CTRL+Q launch the Settings search

 ---
 End of document